dbf/django-dpotools/README.md

 - improving the code for usability, readability and elegance (i am aware that this project is clumsy, if not a sorry effort towards the fine arts of Python programming and Web design ;-)
-- improving testing by writing additional tests
+- improving testing by checking the tests for redundancies, inaccuracies and incomplete coverage; if you consider to contribute code for new functionality, make sure to include tests for your contributed code

 If at all possible, keep pull requests small, clear and consistently formatted (black [2] with no options).
 Please do not make pull requests